 Cloud-native provides many benefits for developers and businesses like the fact that Google Cloud serverless tooling allows automatic scaling depending on the website traffic.

 Internet of Things

-By 2022 the IoT market in the US is expected to exceed $500 billion and a great part of this share will be the consumer electronics segment.
+By the end of 2022 IoT market in the US is expected to exceed $500 billion and a great part of this share will be the consumer electronics segment.
 This technology is impacting how people interact with each other and live in their homes by providing opportunities for users to engage with appliances and gadgets in real-time.
 The most prominent field of IoT’s impact will be smart homes since more and more smartphone users control their home devices with apps.
 Forecasts say that by 2030 there will be around 50 billion of these IoT devices used around the world creating a massive web of interconnected devices.

 What is more, IoT has the potential for data sharing, which will definitely draw the attention of the app industry.